AmitKumar-09/Power-BI-Integrated-Azure-SQL-DB/README.md

 > Note : At the first login, you will have to change the password, if asked for.

+`Note : At the first login, you will have to change the password, if asked for.`

 2. Enter a new password.
 Then select Update password and sign in.

 3. Now, you will be directed to the Azure Dashboard